jadecobra/python_tdd_exercises/source/calculator.rst

 * **GREEN**: I make the test pass by any means necessary
 * **REFACTOR**: I make it better

-I repeat this process until I have a working program that has been tested and gives me confidence it will behave in an expected way that meets the requirements of the program
+I repeat this process until I have a working program that has been tested which gives me confidence it will behave in an expected way that meets the requirements of the program.

 ----

 Test Subtraction
 ----------------

-I will now add a failing test since addition works and the next item from the TODO list is to test subtraction
+Since addition works and the next item from the TODO list is to test subtraction, I will add a failing test for it

 RED : make it fail
 ^^^^^^^^^^^^^^^^^^